Skip to content

 Operating Department Practice10.30amTC103Delivering optimal care to perioperative patients.

-Join us in our simulated operating theatre environment where you will have the opportunity to gain hands-on experience with actual equipment used in theatre.
+Enjoy the opportunity to gain hands-on experience with actual equipment used in theatre in our simulated operating theatre.
 Explore the role of the Operating Department Practitioner and understand how we deliver excellent care to our perioperative patients as a key part of a multidisciplinary team.

 In January, students from our Dance, Drama and Performing Arts courses travelled to New York for a trip of a lifetime, working with Broadway performers, seeing shows and visiting the tourist hotspots.
 Join some of the trip’s participants to find out about this regular trip, which is a key feature of our courses.

-Physical Education12.30pm (bus to Sports Arena at 12.20pm)SH012Can we really provide physical activity recommendations for obese people if we are not obese?
+Physical Education12pm (bus to Sports Arena at 12.20pm)SH012Can we really provide physical activity recommendations for obese people if we are not obese?
 A practical perspective using a bariatric weighted suit.

 As practitioners and researchers, we are aware of the issues relating to the lack of physical activity associated with obesity.
 However, guidance given to school children on physical activity often fails to recognise the difficulties that obese children face whilst growing.
 Wearing a bariatric weighted suit provides a practical ‘lived in’ experience of the physical stresses and constraints for those who are at risk of becoming obese to demonstrate what could happen if they fail to take preventative action when moving into adulthood.